kglibrarian/bamazon/README.md

 ## Note

-Make sure you use node's npm init function to download any dependencies.
-This app uses inquirer, mysql, and console.table
+Make sure you use the npm package manager to install any dependencies (i.e. "npm init").
+This app uses these packages: inquirer, mysql, and console.table

 ## Instructions